 - 1.1.
 All the Scheme Property of the Company must be invested in any or all of the following assets: transferable securities, money-market instruments, derivatives, deposits and units in collective investment schemes (regulated and unregulated). - 1.2.
 Cash or near cash may be held for the pursuit of the Company's investment objective or redemption of shares or for the efficient management of the Company in accordance with its investment objective or any other purpose reasonably regarded as ancillary to the investment objective of the Company.
 From time to time the Company may have a higher than usual level of liquidity if the ACD considers that to be in the interests of shareholders. - 1.3.
-The investment objective and policy of the Company set out in Appendix A are subject to the limits on investment under the FCA Rules and as set out in this Prospectus.
+The investment objectives and policy of the Company set out in Appendix A are subject to the limits on investment under the FCA Rules and as set out in this Prospectus.
 These limits are summarised below. - 1.4.
 The Company will not invest in immovable property or tangible movable property. - 1.5.
-Under normal circumstances, the ACD would expect substantially all of the assets of the Company to be invested in investments appropriate to the Company's investment objective, with not more than 20% held in cash. - 1.6.
-Investments permitted for the Company are as follows:
+Under normal circumstances, the ACD would expect substantially all of the assets of the Company to be invested in investments appropriate to the Company's investment objective, with not more than 20% held in cash.